igorski/binarcular/README.md

 ### Project integration

-The parser is compatible with CommonJS / ES6 modules or can be included in a document using AMD/RequireJS.
+The library is compatible with CommonJS / ES6 modules or can be included in a document using AMD/RequireJS.
 See the contents of the _/dist/_ folder and include as your project sees fit.

 ## API